Innovelogic/relations-derivator/README.md

 # relations-derivator
-Derive the relationship of the simplified loigcal text
+Derive the relationship of the simplified logical text (SOP)

 ## base problem